agence-adeliom/adeliom-webcomponents/docs/pages/resources/contributing.md

 If you need help with documentation, feel free to reach out on the [community chat](https://discord.gg/mg8f26C).

-### Shoelace-flavoured Markdown
+### Adeliom WebComponents-flavoured Markdown

-The Shoelace documentation uses an extended version of [markdown-it](https://github.com/markdown-it/markdown-it).
+The Adeliom WebComponents documentation uses an extended version of [markdown-it](https://github.com/markdown-it/markdown-it).
 Generally speaking, it follows the [Commonmark spec](https://spec.commonmark.org/) while sprinkling in some additional features.

 #### Code Previews